GNOME/glib/docs/reference/gio/overview.md

 - `G_NETWORK_MONITOR_EXTENSION_POINT_NAME`.
 Allows to provide
   implementations for network connectivity monitoring.
 Implementations of this extension point must implement the GNetworkMonitorInterface interface.
-GIO contains an implementation of this extension point that is using the netlink interface of the Linux kernel.
+GIO contains implementations of this extension point that use the netlink interface of the Linux kernel, the NetworkManager D-Bus interface and the desktop portal for this functionality.
+- `G_MEMORY_MONITOR_EXTENSION_POINT_NAME`.
+Allows to provide
+  implementations for memory usage monitoring.
+Implementations of this extension point must implement the GMemoryMonitorInterface interface.
+  GIO contains implementations of this extension point that use the org.freedesktop.LowMemoryMonitor D-Bus interface, the Windows API and the desktop portal for this functionality.
+- `G_POWER_PROFILE_MONITOR_EXTENSION_POINT_NAME`.
+Allows to provide
+  implementations for power usage monitoring.
+Implementations of this extension point must implement the GPowerProfileMonitorInterface interface.
+  GIO contains implementations of this extension point that use the net.hadess.PowerProfiles D-Bus interface and the desktop portal for this functionality.